BN0v0/droideer/README.md

 ## 🧪 Testing

 Droideer is perfect for end-to-end testing of Android applications.
-See [TESTING.md](./TESTING.md) for detailed testing guidelines.

 ``` javascript
 import { Droideer } from 'droideer';